Fat storing hormones? fact or fiction?

 It’s amazing!
 You will notice your energy and metabolism increase, your eyes become brighter, your skin improves, and you just feel better!

-I recommend doing a proper liver flush at least twice a year.
+I recommend doing a proper liver flush at least 4 times a year.

 Eliminate foods that contain soy, vegetable oils, corn, grain-fed and conventional meats.